ziyanan/CourXive/README.md

 ## Setup

-To setup the dev environment in order to make changes, run:
+To setup the dev environment and make changes, run:

 `make dev_env`